 - 3540 Woodruff RD, Simpsonville, South Carolina 29681, telephone number is (864) 963-4441

-- For more details and locations, read more Anderson County food pantries.
+There are many other USDA programs, soup kitchens, as well as emergency food banks in the county.
+For more details and locations, read more Anderson County free food pantries.